VAUTPL/Tracking_objects/README.md

 # Installation - Ubuntu

-Ejecutar el archivo "instalar_opencv.sh" o instalacion manual con los pasos a continuación.
+Run the "instalar_opencv.sh"  file or manual installation with the steps below.

 ### KEEP UBUNTU OR DEBIAN UP TO DATE